RichardDooling/ArtBizLaw/Trademark/Trademark.md

-We concluded in *Smith* that by deleting Smith's name from the film and advertising materials and substituting the name "Bob Spencer," the defendants had engaged in express reverse passing off.
-We explained that
+We concluded in *Smith* that by deleting Smith's name from the film and advertising materials and substituting the name "Bob Spencer," the defendants had engaged in express reverse passing off&hellip;

-> [a]s a matter of policy, such conduct, like traditional palming off,
-> is wrongful because it involves an attempt to misappropriate
->  or profit from
-> another's talents and workmanship.
-Moreover, in reverse palming off
-> cases, the originator of the misidentified product is involuntarily
-> deprived of the advertising value of [his] name and the goodwill that
-> otherwise would stem from public knowledge of the true source of the
-> satisfactory product.
-The ultimate purchaser (or viewer) is also
-> deprived of knowing the true source of the product and may even be
-> deceived into believing that it comes from a different source.

-*Id.* at 607 (citations omitted).
 In the present case, taking the allegations of the complaint as true, the defendants engaged in express reverse palming off, by which they deprived Lamothe and Jones of recognition and profits from the release of the two songs that were